 - Thicker bronchial mucus

 - Difficulty urinating

-Remember if you notice any of the above, or any others, stop taking the Nytol and see your doctor or a pharmacist.
+If you notice any of these side effects, or have any other new symptoms when you take Nytol, stop taking the Nytol and consult your doctor or a pharmacist.

 Please leave a comment below describing your experience with them, and whether they helped you sleep better or not.

 Hi it’s the first time I’m going to take any sleep aid tonight.
 I suffer from anxiety.
 I’m trying to sleep and my mind never stops hence why I’m trying Nytol, just hope they do the job.

 Thanks for your comment.
 I hope they helped – let me know if they did (or didn’t).